MicrosoftDocs/Viva/Viva/learning/workday-integration-faqs.md

 **18. What is the payload size which can be handled by RaaS reports?**

 For a single report API call, a maximum of 3 million records (2GBs) is returned and the maximum execution time of single API call is 30 mins.
 You can make a maximum of 75,000 requests in a 24 hour period (15k requests per hour).
 Report execution timeout is 30 mins but may hit a session or http gateway timeout before that.
-For more information, refer to the [Workday support article on RaaS](https://docs.workato.com/connectors/workday/workday_raas.html).
+For more information, see the [Workday support article on RaaS](https://docs.workato.com/connectors/workday/workday_raas.html).

 **19. What happens to the courses if `InNonSearchable` is `True` in Workday?**

-These courses are not available for search in Viva Learning.
+These courses aren't available for search in Viva Learning.

 **20. What happens to the courses if `IsEffectiveDate` is set to the future?**